 d) it is not clear why it should be necessary to compute stats/stretching to show rasters "as they are" -> stats/stretching should be an optional choice of the user in case he/she needs to have a more detailed colormap.

-#17 Updated by Giovanni Manghi about 8 years ago
+#17 Updated by Giovanni Manghi over 8 years ago

 - Resolution set to worksforme

 - Status changed from Feedback to Closed